jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * LHD-WAT changing to Northern (West End) at WAT in 35-38m at 4tph (+1m)
 * CR2 changing to Northern (West End) Southbound at TCR in 38-40m at 6tph (+4m)
 * CR2 changing to District at VIC in 39-41m at 6tph (+5m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 39-44m at 4tph (+6m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 42-46m at 4tph (+9m)

 From Worcester Park to Leicester Square (2m better)